PaperStrange/TourGuideAI/docs/project_lifecycle/knowledge/project.lessons.md

 - Phased development approach with clear MVPs enables faster time-to-market and better feedback integration
 - Documentation and planning updates should be treated with the same priority as implementation tasks
 - Maintaining a single source of truth for project phases is essential for cross-team alignment
+- File naming conventions should be followed strictly to maintain organizational clarity
+- When creating new documentation, always verify existing document structures and locations
+- When using templates, maintain consistency with existing file formats and conventions

 ## Architecture
 - Feature-based architecture provides better organization and maintainability than page-based architecture